 OVERVIEW

 We are very pleased to be coming back to Manchester for the third year running to hold an in-person commercial update seminar, this time focusing on Bribery and Corruption.
-The backdrop to this seminar is the recent appeal to the UK Supreme Court in Hopcraft, Johnson & Wrench, which was heard on 1-3 April 2025.
+The backdrop to this seminar is the recent judgment of the UK Supreme Court in Hopcraft, Johnson & Wrench, which was handed down on 1 August 2025.
 The case is of general significance for the law of bribery and secret commissions, fiduciary duties of credit brokers, primary/accessory liability of lenders, and the Consumer Credit Act 1974.
 In the motor finance sector alone, the implications are vast: since 2007, over 31 million car purchases have involved commission payments.

-Our panel consists of Thomas Macey-Dare KC (Chair), Stewart Chirnside, Simon Oakes and Sam Mitchell, who will be discussing:
+Our panel consists of Thomas Macey-Dare KC (Chair), Simon Oakes, Toby Chandler and Sam Mitchell, who will be discussing:

 - The origin and elements of the law of bribery, including: